HLSLDocs/win32/desktop-src/direct3dhlsl-unify/hlsl-operator_buffer.md

 ## Return Value

-The `Buffer` and `RWBuffer` objects returns `uint` values.
+The `Buffer` and `RWBuffer` objects return `uint` values.
 The dimensionality of the return value depends on the method signature.

-The buffer objects `StructuredBuffer` and `RWStructuredBuffer` returns a mandatory templated value.
+The buffer objects `StructuredBuffer` and `RWStructuredBuffer` return a mandatory templated value.

 ## Parameters